ericustc/tick/README.md

 _tick_ should now be available.

 ### Manual Install

+First you need to clone the repo and then init its submodules (such as cereal) with

+    git submodule update --init

 It's possible to manually build and install tick via the setup.py script.
 To do both in one step, do: